hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ```

 !!! caution "On which bank should I stay to be safe?"
-    It's strongly recommended to adhere to the above *optimal* bank plan before modding your device further.
+    It's strongly recommended to stick to the *optimal* bank plan (listed above) before modding your device further.
 The bigger picture description can be found [here](https://github.com/Ansuel/tch-nginx-gui/issues/514).
 The short thing is that you should really consider modding your preferred firmware version (not necessarily of `Type 2`) while booted from `bank_2` keeping `bank_1` as the active one.
     **Key Point**: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.

-These gateways use two flash partitions (`bank_1` and `bank_2`) which can be upgraded/used almost independently.
+These gateways use two flash partitions (`bank_1` and `bank_2`), which can be upgraded/used almost independently.

 They are signature checked before boot so you can't flip a single bit in the base firmware image in either bank if you want to see your device booting.
 The whole config and customized stuff is stored in the matching folder within the [overlay filesystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/overlayfs.txt), i.e. `/overlay/bank_2`

 !!! hint
-    You can see your modified config files in `/overlay` if you want to backup stuff or see what changes you made, however, all original versions of modified files are stored permanently in `/rom`, in case you would like to revert something back.
+    You can see your modified config files in `/overlay` if you want to backup stuff or see what changes you made.
+All original versions of modified files are stored permanently in `/rom`, in case you would like to revert something back.

 When a proper Reset to Factory Defaults is done, the overlay partition is not formatted, just the relevant `/overlay/bank_*` partition is deleted.
 You can learn more on such aspects by reading the [Recovery](../Recovery) page.

 We need to make sure the current firmware loads from the recommended bank on every reboot.

 !!! danger "Notable exception: Missing RBI"
-    In the unfortunate case there are no RBI firmware files available for your model, you can't be really safe because you can't exploit `BOOTP` recovery options.
+    In the unfortunate case that there are no RBI firmware files available for your model, you are not in a safe position because you can't exploit `BOOTP` recovery options.
 In such a situation whatever bank you boot is the same.
 Your best option is to keep a copy of your rootable firmware on both banks.
 Skip the next step for optimality.

 If your `booted` bank is `bank_2` already, run the following commands: